Your feedback helps us to improve our website.

 What should I do if I feel unwell?

-Anyone who has been exposed (direct physical contact with canal water) along the affected stretch of the canal and is feeling unwell should seek health advice via 111 or 999 in an emergency.
+Although risks are low, anyone who has been exposed (direct physical contact with canal water) and is feeling unwell should seek health advice via 111 or 999 in an emergency.

 What are the symptoms of sodium and zinc cyanide exposure?